hnjaman/complete-microservice-application/readme.md

 above two are the key requirements of a microservice application.

-In this microservice application here are two service **product-service** and **offer-service** both independently deployable and scalable. **They are also using a different database but this is not an issue about microservice architecture.
+In this microservice application here are two service **product-service** and **offer-service** both independently deployable and scalable. **They are using two different database but this is not an issue about microservice architecture.
 They can use the same database.**

 To expose these two service as microservice architecture I used two other service those are **service-registry** for